 6.8.6.
 Power test

-The maximum accelerator pedal command shall be given by either the pedal position or by vehicle communication network for a duration of at least 10 s.
+The maximum accelerator command shall be given by either fully depressing the accelerator pedal or by vehicle communication network for a duration of at least 10 s.

 The maximum accelerator command shall be given as rapidly as possible.
-If necessary in order to elicit maximum power delivery, it is permissible to vary the accelerator pedal command as recommended by the manufacturer prior to the maximum accelerator pedal command (for example, ask the manufacturer if it is necessary to achieve a kickdown state).
+If necessary in order to elicit maximum power delivery, it is permissible to vary the accelerator command as recommended by the manufacturer prior to the maximum accelerator command (for example, ask the manufacturer if it is necessary to achieve a kickdown state).

 If the gearbox has driver-selectable gears, the gear shall be selected as recommended by the manufacturer for a typical driver to achieve maximum power.
 Gear shifting by means of special modes or actions that are not available to a typical driver are not permitted.